cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/namespaces.rst

 Namespace Examples
 ==================
-- All examples, starting with :ref:`Hello World <examples-hello-world>`, demonstrate using namespaces when using the CDAP HTTP RESTful API.
+- All examples, starting with :ref:`Word Count <examples-word-count>`, demonstrate using namespaces when using the CDAP HTTP RESTful API.

 - The CDAP :ref:`Command Line Interface <cli>` is namespace-aware.
 You set the